 Next, is whether or not the operating system allows us to install or side-load apps such as Cinema APK. and various IPTV applications.
 How open is the ecosystem on the device?
 Can we side-load other 3rd party applications?
 This is a big one that people forget to think about.

 As of this writing, the most open operating system for a streaming device is the Android platform.
-If the operating system on the Android TV Box is based off the Android operating system, its a good choice.
+If the operating system on the Android TV Box is based on the Android operating system, it’s a good choice.

 Stay away from Raspberry Pi, Roku, & Apple TV